wanghaisheng/responsive-landing-page-starter/content/blog/en/integrate-phone-calls-to-a-dialogflow-chatbot-via-websockets.md

 ### Follow the steps

 1. Open the [dialogflow console](https://dialogflow.cloud.google.com/)
-2. Create an agent by giving it a name, setting the default language, choosing the timezone, and clicking on the button to create an agent it can either be seen as `Create` or `Create Agent`
+2. Create an agent by giving it a name, setting the default language, choosing the timezone, and clicking on the button to create an agent.
+The button can either be shown as `Create` or `Create Agent`
 3. On the menu on the left click on the gear icon
-4. Under Google Project click on the project ID name, for instance `VonageDF` This will take you to the [Google Cloud console](https://console.cloud.google.com/)
+4. Under Google Project, click on the project ID name.
+For instance, `VonageDF` This will take you to the [Google Cloud console](https://console.cloud.google.com/)

 ![Gif showing the steps to create the dialogflow Agent](/content/blog/integrate-phone-calls-to-a-dialogflow-chatbot-via-websockets/dialogflow-1_1.gif "Gif showing the steps to create the dialogflow Agent")

 ## 2/7 Create a Service Account on the Google Cloud Console

-We will use the graphical user interface to manage our Google Cloud project and resources via the Google Cloud console, by using the same project created in Dialogflow.
-In the next steps, we will create a service account for access control and authentication.
+We will use the graphical user interface to manage our Google Cloud project and resources via the Google Cloud console using the same project created in Dialogflow.
+In the following steps, we will create a service account for access control and authentication.

 ### Follow the steps

 1. From the [Google Cloud console](https://console.cloud.google.com/), click on `Go to project settings`
-2. On the menu on the left click on `Service accounts`
+2. On the menu on the left, click on `Service accounts`
-3. At the top bar click on `+ Create Service Account`
+3. At the top bar, click on `+ Create Service Account`
 4. Give it a Service Account Name you'll remember, for instance `VonageDF`
 5. Add a service account description
 6. Click on `Create and Continue`
-7. Under `Grant this service account access to project` filter and select the role `Dialogflow API Admin`
+7. Under `Grant this service account access to project`, filter and select the role `Dialogflow API Admin`

 ![Gif showing the seven above steps while creating the Service Account](/content/blog/integrate-phone-calls-to-a-dialogflow-chatbot-via-websockets/googlecloud1.gif "Gif showing the seven above steps while creating the Service Account")